Wintrust Financial (WTFC)

 • High interest payments compared to its earnings raise concerns about its ability to service its debt consistently

-Wintrust Financial has some noteworthy aspects, but we’d hold off on buying the stock until its EBITDA can comfortably service its debt.
+Wintrust Financial shows some potential.
+However, we’d hold off on investing until its EBITDA can comfortably service its debt.

 StockStory Analyst Team